AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 - *deleteMember*: Deletes a member from the transaction and returns true if transaction needs to be removed.

-- *haveTime*: Checks if a given transaction has a corresponding time component.
+- *haveTime*: Checks if a given transaction has a corresponding DateTime component.

 <ins>TransactionList Overview</ins>